Drag queen: First drag balls

-Night clubs
+Nightclubs

 In the early to mid-1900s, female impersonation had become tied to the LGBT community and thus criminality, so it had to change forms and locations.
 It moved from being popular mainstream entertainment to something done only at night in disreputable areas, such as San Francisco's Tenderloin.
 Here female impersonation started to evolve into what we today know as drag and drag queens.
-Drag queens such as José Sarria and Aleshia Brevard first came to prominence in these clubs.
-People went to these nightclubs to play with the boundaries of gender and sexuality and it became a place for the LGBT community, especially gay men, to feel accepted.
+Drag queens such as José Sarria first came to prominence in these clubs.
+People went to these nightclubs to play with the boundaries of gender and sexuality, and it became a place for the LGBT community, especially gay men, to feel accepted.

 As LGBT culture has slowly become more accepted in American society, drag has also become more, though not totally, acceptable in today's society.
 In the 1940s and 1950s, Arthur Blake was one of the few female impersonators to be successful in both gay and mainstream entertainment, becoming famous for his impersonations of Bette Davis, Carmen Miranda, and Eleanor Roosevelt in night clubs.
 At the invitation of the Roosevelts, he performed his impersonation of Eleanor at the White House.
 He impersonated Davis and Miranda in the 1952 film Diplomatic Courier.

 Protests

 The Cooper Donuts Riot was a May 1959 incident in Los Angeles in which drag queens, lesbians, transgender women, and gay men rioted; it was one of the first LGBT protests in the United States.

 The Compton's Cafeteria riot, which involved drag queens and others, occurred in San Francisco in 1966.
 It marked the beginning of transgender activism in San Francisco.

 On 17 March 1968, in Los Angeles, to protest entrapment and harassment by the Los Angeles Police Department, two drag queens known as "The Princess" and "The Duchess" held a St. Patrick's Day party at Griffith Park, a popular cruising spot and a frequent target of police activity.
-More than 200 gay men socialized through the day.
+More than 200 gay men socialized throughout the day.

 Drag queens were also involved in the Stonewall riots, a series of spontaneous, violent demonstrations by members of the LGBT community against a police raid that took place in the early morning hours of 28 June 1969, at the Stonewall Inn, located in the Greenwich Village neighborhood of Manhattan, New York City.
 The riots are widely considered to be the catalyst for the gay liberation movement and the modern fight for LGBT rights in the United States.

 During the summer of 1976, a restaurant in Fire Island Pines, New York, denied entry to a visitor in drag named Terry Warren.
 When Warren's friends in Cherry Grove heard what had happened, they dressed up in drag, and, on 4 July 1976, sailed to the Pines by water taxi.
 This turned into a yearly event where drag queens go to the Pines, called the Invasion of the Pines.